rakuten-f2e/react-redux-homework/README.md

 ## Requirements

 ### Workflow
 1. Please `fork` this repository, create a git `branch` per step.
-After finishing of each step, create `Pull Request`s to merge to your master.
+Once you finished each of step, please create `Pull Request`  and merge it to your master.
 2. `Definition of Done` (DoD) for per step: You should finish `component`, `unit test` and make sure `Continuous Integration (CI)` run tests successfully, which means `CI` badges should be displayed as `Passed`.
    * Write test if your component or function is in incubating instead of finish
 3. Please write the description and the `shell command` of your application in `README`.

-**NOTE: Your code should be Configurable, Testable and Maintainable**
+**NOTE: Your should write Configurable, Testable and Maintainable code**

 ### Technical
 * React
 * Redux
 * React-Router
 * Node.js & Express
-* It's necessary to write the testing for both frontend and backend
+* It's required for writing the testing for both frontend and backend
 * Deploy your application to `CI` like `Travis`, `Circle` or any else.